bretagne-sud-belle-ile-en-mer-morbihan-le-palais-enceinte-urbaine-patrimoine-1-fanny-sabatier.jpg

 A project initiated by Vauban

-One of the most beautiful examples of urban enclosure designed and built under the First Empire that we have in France
+One of the most beautiful examples of urban fortification designed and built under the First Empire that we have in France

 A testament to the First and Second Empires